sean00002/QBiC-SELEX/README.md

 We provide example models in the `example_models` directory.
 The example covariance matrices are available download from Zenodo (https://zenodo.org/xxxx).
 For complete QBiC-SELEX models, we provide two collections (Zenodo link: https://zenodo.org/xxxx):

-- **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors.
+- **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors, one model per TF.
 - **Secondary Model Collection**: Models curated against SNP-SELEX data if primary models perform poorly.

-We also provide models-to-TF and TF-to-models mapping files `TF_to_models.txt` and `models_to_TF.txt`.
+We also provide models to TF and TF to models mapping files `TF_to_models.txt` and `models_to_TF.txt` based on CISBP database.
+You can use these files to find the models that are for a given TF or the TFs that a given model is mapped to.

-**Scenario 1**: When you have interested variants, you can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to get the transcription factors that the models are for.
+- **Scenario 1**: When you have a list of interested variants, you can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to get the transcription factors that the models are for.

-**Scenario 2**: When you have interested TFs, you can use the `TF_to_models.txt` file to get the models that are for them.
+- **Scenario 2**: When you have a list of interested TFs, you can use the `TF_to_models.txt` file to get the models that are for them.

 ## Processing Modes